Coalition for Indigenous Rights and Environmental Justice in Bolivia (CIREJ)

 Picture

 "The moment I remember most powerfully from our trip was on our second day, in the Lomerío village of Monterito.
 I was offered the chance to play in a traditional futbol game between two Chiquitano teams for the festival of San Juan, uniform included!
 The generosity and openness of the people who invited me to that game was echoed throughout the rest of our time in Bolivia; everywhere we went, people were kind and willing to teach us about their communities and ways of life.
-The connections we made there are even more important now, as SIREJ members collaborate remotely with the people we met in Bolivia." ~ Margery Price, SIREJ President 2019-2020
+The connections we made there are even more important now, as CIREJ members collaborate remotely with the people we met in Bolivia." ~ Margery Price, CIREJ President 2019-2020

 Picture

 "I feel very lucky to have traveled to Bolivia on this program.
 We not only had the opportunity to learn from indigenous leaders about the culture and histories of their nations, but also got to practice authentic allyship by listening and participating in conversations on the issues affecting their communities.
-Now, as a member of SIREJ, I am collaborating with Guarayo teacher, Julio Yeguaori, to build a website for internationally acclaimed music and handicraft school, Instituto de Formación Integral Coro y Orquesta Urubichá.
+Now, as a member of CIREJ, I am collaborating with Guarayo teacher, Julio Yeguaori, to build a website for internationally acclaimed music and handicraft school, Instituto de Formación Integral Coro y Orquesta Urubichá.
 In the years to come, I hope SIREJ will continue to support and stand in solidarity with the Guarayo and Chiquitano communities that were kind enough to let us visit. " ~ Cally Hutson, Former SIREJ Student Leader

 Picture

-Elmar Masay Soquere: Chief of the Monkox Nation and Judith Chuvé Parapaino: Monkox leader in gender equity, territorial management, head of women knitters and handicraft-makers, and former coordinator in the Vice Ministry of Interculturality
+Elmar Masay Soquere: former Chief of the Monkox Nation and Judith Chuvé Parapaino: Monkox leader in gender equity, territorial management, head of women knitters and handicraft-makers, and former coordinator in the Vice Ministry of Interculturality

 Picture